 This guide is for low-end EEE PC's.
 And an easy test for that is how smooth a 720p video runs.
 If you get visual or audio skipping, then this guide is for you.

-If not - well, go get a gamepad, get in your favorite easy-chair and see how lazy you can get.
+If it runs fine - well, go get a gamepad, get in your favorite easy-chair and see how lazy you can get.

-Now that you know how bad your Netbook is, in terms of performance, let's get down to business.
+Now that you know how slow your Netbook is, let's get down to business.

 1. Choosing the Right Windows 7 Version

 My EEE PC came pre-installed with Windows 7 Starter Edition.